hexaredecimal/Zulu/README.md

 ## Rescue Trap (Selective Optimization)

-Usually programs written in Barley run within acceptable speed limits.
+Usually programs written in Zulu run within acceptable speed limits.

 But sometimes the application can be so loaded that the speed drops below average, and sometimes low.

-Sometimes Barley's built-in optimization can speed up a program by 30-50%.
+Sometimes Zulu's built-in optimization can speed up a program by 30-50%.
 But only for slow programs =(

 Why is this happening?